bigscience-workshop/bigscience/experiments/gpt2.md

 The peak of V100 32gb gpu is about 125 TFlops/sec [spec](https://images.nvidia.com/content/technologies/volta/pdf/volta-v100-datasheet-update-us-1165301-r5.pdf).
 But we cannot get the peak.
 The max achievable performance will be 30-60TFlops depending on the model size.
 So if you see low 20s, the model is not tuned well, if you see, over 100 then there is a bug in the calculation. ￼

+For v100 16gb gpus the max spec is 120 TFlops/sec.

 ### Summary